IARC 601: Design 3 for Interior Arch

 IARC 602: Design 4 for Interior Arch

-This studio emphasizes the resolution of complex design issues in the context of health care interiors.
-In determining a design strategy, students research, develop and analyze the problem, relevant environment and behavioral factors, and then proceed with a completed design.
-Holistic development of concept, current sustainable design solutions, large-scale space planning, materials, construction details, lighting design, building systems, building codes, handicapped accessibility and furnishings are emphasized in the completed work.
+This studio emphasizes the resolution of complex interior design issues in the context of health, human and environmental well-being, and community.
+Students will determine a design strategy through research, analysis, and synthesis in response to the design problems.
+The design solutions address relevant environmental, cultural, socio-economic, and behavioral factors.
+Holistic development of concept, large- and small-scale space planning, materials, construction details, lighting design, building systems, building codes, accessibility, and furnishings are emphasized in the completed work.

 Credits: 4